Young Armenian journalists learn how to critically report on national environmental issues | DW | 30.11.2023

 Last year, Lusine and other trainees used what they were learning to pursue stories on Armenia's environmental problems, such as mining and waste recycling.

 Lusine ultimately researched Sevan's declining numbers of crayfish and illegal fishing.
 Her analysis and fact-checking led to contradictions in what government officials told her as they attempted to minimize the problem.
-As the stories were about to publish, she and her colleagues had hoped to include images of crayfish, but, tellingly, could find none to photograph.
+She and her colleagues had hoped to include images of crayfish, but, tellingly, could find none to photograph.

 Like Lusine, Marine Dvoyan felt drawn to a story that affected her and her family personally.
 Near their home is a hazardous waste dump, along with many mines and mining factories, all of which, she found, are underreported issues in the media.